Two Bad Neighbors: Plot

 George H. W. Bush and his wife Barbara are looking for a place where they can get away from politics.
 They settle on Springfield, the city with the lowest voter turnout in America, and move into the house opposite the Simpsons.
 Although Ned Flanders and his family came over to visit the Bushes with George taking a liking to Ned, Bart's pranks and irreverent spirit quickly get on George's nerves, despite Barbara getting along quite well with him, and he reaches his breaking point after Bart accidentally shreds his memoirs with an outboard motor.
 George gives Bart a spanking, which evokes Homer's ire, and the two become enemies from then on.

-Homer launches bottle rockets at George's window and George puts up a banner reading "Two Bad Neighbors".
+Homer and Bart launch bottle rockets at George's window and George puts up a banner reading "Two Bad Neighbors".
 Next, Homer and Bart use cardboard likenesses of George's sons, George W. and Jeb, to lure him out of the house, where they glue a clown wig to his head.
-George retaliates by destroying the Simpsons' lawn with his car.
+Following his speech at The Springfield B.P.O.E., George retaliates by destroying the Simpsons' lawn with his car.

 Homer and Bart decide to release locusts in the Bushes' house, but George catches them in the act.
 Homer and George begin brawling and only stop when Mikhail Gorbachev arrives to deliver a housewarming present.
 Under pressure from his wife, George apologizes to Homer in front of Gorbachev.
 After George apologizes, Homer also wants him to apologize for the tax hike.
 Refusing to do so, the Bushes move again and their house is bought by President Gerald Ford.
 Homer and Ford bond over their love of football, beer, and nachos, and discover that they are equally accident-prone.